 And we seek to make our courses lead seamlessly into our students’ future academic and career paths, whether that’s transferring to Western Washington University, the University of Washington, or to other highly competitive colleges and universities (our students have transferred to Harvard, Cornell, Sarah Lawrence, and Berkeley), or whether that’s pursuing a professional-technical program, such as our highly acclaimed nursing program, or our new bachelor of applied science (BAS) in Information Technology/Cybersecurity program, Whatcom’s first four-year degree.

 My research focuses on program development and social justice, in particular how programs can be developed inclusively to serve both the the majority of two-year college students, among whom are large numbers of systemically non-dominant students, and the majority of college faculty, who teach off the tenure track.
-I’ve published numerous articles in Teaching English in the Two-Year College and have chapters in a number of edited anthologies, including Contingency, Exploitation, and Solidarity: Labor and Action in English Composition (2017), edited by Seth Kahn, William B. Lalicker, and Amy Lynch-Biniek (co-authored with Amanda Hoppe and Desiree Holter) and A Critical Look at Institutional Mission: A Guide for Writing Program Administrators, edited by Joe Janangelo (2016 Parlor Press).
+I’ve published numerous articles in Teaching English in the Two-Year College, including a feature article in the latest issue titled “The Two-Year College Writing Program and Academic Freedom: Labor, Scholarship, and Compassion,” and have chapters in a number of edited anthologies, including Eleven Teachers Teaching, edited by Patrick Sullivan and forthcoming from Utah State University Press, Contingency, Exploitation, and Solidarity: Labor and Action in English Composition (2017), edited by Seth Kahn, William B. Lalicker, and Amy Lynch-Biniek (co-authored with Amanda Hoppe and Desiree Holter) and A Critical Look at Institutional Mission: A Guide for Writing Program Administrators, edited by Joe Janangelo (2016 Parlor Press).
 I’ve also co-authored the latest two TYCA White Papers, on placement reform and on developmental education reform.